Robotic 3D Printer Transforming the Foundry Business

 EnvisionTEC is the exclusive strategic partner to Viridis3D.

 CAPTION: Gov Coleman, above, of Metalurges (Conway, Mass.) hand coats a mold for one of 13 large and detailed torchieres for a Manhattan building that were to be cast in bronze, weighing 450 pounds a piece.
 “I specialize in high-end architectural pieces that other shops won’t take on,” Goleman explained, which is why he turned to the Robotic 3D printer at Trident Alloys to produce his unique pieces.
-“I tend to have clients with very exacting standards for whom money is not an object.
+“I tend to have clients with very exacting standards.
 It may take longer for my shop to turn out a piece, but that’s because I am so meticulous, and everything is hand finished.”

 Trident Customers Benefitting from 3D Technology